 - Employees feel valued and listened to, and thus employee loyalty is boosted

-- Building string and trusting relationships with your team
+- Building strong and trusting relationships with your team

 - The approach is tailored to the employee’s unique needs